1mprov/drawprompter/docs/README.md

 # drawprompter
-A page that generate prompts for any creative pursuit within a time limit
+A page that generates prompts for drawing, optionally within a time limit to keep the drawings simple.